avery-gfs/projects/sample-plan.md

 **Development step 1**

-Make a list of stations on the Red and Orange lines.
-For each station, write down the name of the station and the stations that are adjacent to it.
-For example:
+Choose a subsection of the subway system to start with.
+Make a list of stations connections in that section as a JSON object in the following format:

 ```
-stop name: Porter
-connects to: Davis, Harvard

-stop name: Downtown Crossing
-connects to: Park St, South Station, Chinatown, State

-... etc
+{
+	"beaubien": ["jean-talon", "rosemont"],
+	"d'iberville": ["fabre", "saint-michel"],
+	"fabre": ["d'iberville", "jean-talon"],
+	"jarry": ["cremazie", "jean-talon"],
+	"jean-talon": ["beaubien", "de-castelnau", "fabre", "jarry"],
+	"rosemont": ["beaubien", "laurier"],
+	"saint-michel": ["d'iberville"],
+}
 ```

 **Development step 2**

-Make a Station class to represent stations in the transit network, including connection information.
-Make a Station object for each station.
+Write code to load the JSON data into our program.

 **Development step 3**

-Put these stations into a hashmap / dictionary so that we can look them up by name.
-Write a function that takes the name of a station and returns the corresponding station object.
+Write code to prompt the user for a starting and ending station.
+Check to make sure the station names are valid.

 **Development step 4**

-Write a function that uses depth-first search to find a path between two stations.
+Write a function that uses breadth-first search to find a route between two stations.
 Have the function return the path as a list of station objects.

 **Development step 5**

-Print the names of the stations in the path found by the search algorithm.
+Print the names of the stations in the route found by the search algorithm.
 Display the length of the route.

 **What are your non-goals for the project? (problems you aren't going to worry about solving)**

-I won't worry about avoiding infinite loops in the search algorithm.
-I'll make sure that the stations I include in the network don't form any loops that the search algorithm would have to deal with.
+I won't worry about suggesting alternative routes, I'll just go with the first route the search finds.

 **What can we do to keep adding to the project once the initial work is complete?**